Back to top

 These are likely to last a few hours with a strong desire to keep using the drug.
-Using synthetic cannabis will often by followed with a comedown which can last up to few days.
+Using synthetic cannabinoids will often be followed with a comedown which can last up to few days.
 This can include feelings anxious, struggling to concentrate, being irritable, difficulty sleeping.
-If you have been using synthetic cannabis regularly then you may experience withdrawal when stopping.
+If you have been using synthetic cannabinoids regularly then you may experience withdrawal when stopping.

-Using synthetic cannabis can bring on psychosis and extreme distress, this is a higher risk for people with pre-existing mental illness.
+Using synthetic cannabinoids can bring on psychosis and extreme distress, this is a higher risk for people with pre-existing mental illness.

-Synthetic cannabis usually contains an unknown quantity of one more newly invented chemicals about which little is known.
+Synthetic cannabinoids usually contain an unknown quantity of one more newly invented chemicals about which little is known.
 Therefore, if you are going to use it, start with a small amount and wait one hour before taking more.
 You could use a timer for this.

 Smoking anything is hard on your lungs.
-If you are going to smoke synthetic cannabis, using a vaporiser can be easier on your lungs.
-This heats the synthetic cannabis rather than burns it but provides a similar experience.
+If you are going to smoke synthetic cannabinoids, using a vaporiser can be easier on your lungs.
+This heats the substance rather than burns it but provides a similar experience.

-If you are in a country where synthetic cannabis is legal, stick to products commonly used, and not known to have bad effects.
+If you are in a country where synthetic cannabinoids are legal, stick to products commonly used, and not known to have bad effects.

-Mixing synthetic cannabis with other substances, like alcohol or other drugs, is more likely to result in extreme and negative side effects compared to traditional drugs.
-Synthetic cannabis mimics the effects of natural cannabis but that does not mean it will have the same effects as cannabis when you mix it with other substances.
+Mixing synthetic cannabinoids with other substances, like alcohol or other drugs, is more likely to result in extreme and negative side effects compared to traditional drugs.
+Synthetic cannabinoids mimic the effects of natural cannabis but that does not mean it will have the same effects as cannabis when you mix it with other substances.
 Deaths have been associated with these products which is a greater risk when mixing.

-There is a high risk of being poisoned by synthetic cannabis and even a risk of death.
+There is a high risk of being poisoned by synthetic cannabinoids and even a risk of death.
 A small amount can have a very toxic effect.